YuSun0804/YuSun0804.github.io/_posts/2019-11-22-database-index.md

 ![vm_directory @1x]({{ "/assets/images/post/database-index/btree.drawio.svg" | absolute_url }})

 For most of the relational databases like MySQL, Oracle, they use B+ Tree for their index.
 In general, the index itself is also very large and cannot be all stored in memory, so the index is often stored on disk in the form of index files.
 In this way, the index search process will produce disk I/O consumption, relative to memory access, I/O access consumption is several orders of magnitude higher, so the most important indicator to evaluate a data structure as an index is the gradual complexity of the number of disk I/O operations in the search process.
 In other words, the index is structured to minimize the number of disk I/O accesses during lookup.

+There are two ways to originize indexs: clustered index and non-clustered index.

 ### LSM Tree
 We have already talked about B Tree Index in MySQL, in this article, I am going to talk about the index techonoly in Cassandra, LevelDB and RocksDB: LSM Tree (The Log-Structured Merge-Tree).
 It needs to split and re-balance the tree when inserting a new node in B Tree, which could cause lots of random IO, so the insert performance could be degraded.
 LSM tree is a good way to solve the problem with sacrificing read performance.
 Besides, B Tree stack also update existing data in place, which also causes some random IO.